jannazaman/AI-Project-Heart-Disease/README.md

 | Thal      | Categorical  | Thalassemia                                             |
 | Num       | Integer      | Diagnosis of heart disease  (TARGET)                    |

-## What I Imported to Train/Test the Models
+## Implementation Details
+To train and test the models, the following libraries and tools were utilized:
-* import random &#8594; for generating random numbers
+* random &#8594; for generating random numbers
-* import pandas &#8594; for data manipulation and analysis
+* pandas &#8594; for data manipulation and analysis
-* import numpy &#8594; for numerical operations
+* numpy &#8594; for numerical operations
 * scikit-learn &#8594; popular machine learning library that provides simple and efficient tools for data analysis, modeling, splitting

-## How to Import and Use
+## Usage Instructions
 1. Clone the Repository:
    ```bash
    git clone https://github.com/jannazaman/AI-Project-Heart-Disease.git